google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 * Beginning project presentation: discuss acquiring data, exploratory data analysis, and justification for first model

 <!--
 There are four distinct phases of the capstone project.
 The first involves forming teams, exploring and picking project topics, and completing the design doc and project plan to guide your work.
 Please note a template will NOT be provided for the project plan.
 The project plan format will be up to your team to decide.
-You're welcome to use one we worked on the project management session or create a new one.
+You're welcome to use one from the project management session or create a new one.

 The second project phase includes acquiring and prepping your team's dataset, defining and training your ML model, and beginning designing your project presentation or demo.
 -->